chrisgrieser/pdf-annotation-extractor-alfred/README.md

 ## How to Use

+The PDF Annotation Extractor works on any PDF that has valid annotations saved *in the PDF file*.
+Some PDF readers like __Skim__ or __Zotero 6__ do not store annotations int eh PDF itself by default, but usually, you can [tell those PDF readers to save the notes in the actual PDF.](https://skim-app.sourceforge.io/manual/SkimHelp_45.html)

 ### Basics
 - Use the hotkey to trigger the Annotation Extraction of the PDF file currently selected in Finder.
 (If PDF Expert is the frontmost app, it also works with the frontmost document.)
 - Alternatively, you can use the Alfred keyword `anno` to select a PDF from which to extract the annotations.
 (Uses your [Alfred default search scope](https://www.alfredapp.com/help/features/default-results/#search-scope).)